mrdrivingduck/paper-outline/README.md

 ---

-Backup the papers I have read with comments.
+🔍 To record the papers I have read.

-The files in the repository is no longer updated.
+The files in the repository are no longer updated.
 New updates are maintained in [issues](https://github.com/mrdrivingduck/paper-outline/issues) pages, since it is a more popular and flexible way.